reaganjoseph26/Social-Network-Api/README.md

   ## Installation
   1. On your local machine, set up a folder and clone down this repository.
-  2. Run the command <npm install> for dependencies installations.
+  2. Run the command npm install for dependencies installations.
-  3. Check you rpackage.json to verify that express.js and mongoose are in the dependencies object.
+  3. Check youpr package.json to verify that express.js and mongoose are in the dependencies object.
 If not, see step 4.
-  4. Run the command <npm install express --save> and <npm install mongoose>.
+  4. Run the command npm install express --save and npm install mongoose.
   5. Verify dependencies.
-  6. In your terminal, run the command <npm start>.
+  6. In your terminal, run the command npm start.
   7. Open Insomnia Core and create a new enviornment setting up your localhost along with the route to create a user (http://localhost:3001/api/user).
    8. After user is set up, all other routes will run smoothly.
    </br>